Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 SL: Impuesto sobre Sociedades

-An SL pays Impuesto sobre Sociedades (IS):
+The SL pays Impuesto sobre Sociedades (IS):

-- Microempresas (turnover < 1 M€): 19% on the first 50,000 € + 21% on the rest (Ley 7/2024, effective from 2026)
+- Microenterprises (billing < 1 M€): 19% on the first 50,000 € + 21% on the rest (Ley 7/2024, in force from 2026)

-- Pymes (turnover 1-10 M€): 23%
+- SMEs (billing 1-10 M€): 23%

-- General rate (turnover > 10 M€): 25%
+- General rate (billing > 10 M€): 25%

 | Dividend bracket | Rate |